luketurnbull/article-creator/README.md

 ## Implementation Details

+### Server-Side Rendering (SSR)

+The article view page (`/src/app/[slug]/page.tsx`) uses Server-Side Rendering.
+This means:

+- The page is rendered on the server for each request
+- Content is always fresh and up-to-date
+- SEO friendly as search engines receive fully rendered HTML
+- Better for dynamic, frequently updated content

+Benefits of SSR for article pages:

+- Always shows the latest version of the article
+- Better for articles that might be updated frequently
+- Improved SEO as content is generated server-side
+- Handles dynamic data well (e.g., user comments in future)

 ### Incremental Static Regeneration (ISR)

 The home page (`/src/app/page.tsx`) implements ISR with a 60-second revalidation period.
 This means: